Venezuelan tourist visa for USA Citizens 2022

 2) We don’t have any “contacts” or internal influence, we don’t even want to try!

-3) We are only making it easier for all the US citizens who are willing to visit Venezuela (hopefully we us! haha)
+3) We are only making it easier for all the US citizens who are willing to visit Venezuela (hopefully with us! haha)

 4) We are only a small nature tours company in Venezuela with 20 years of expertise!